-In this post, you will learn about some of the key challenges in relation to achieving successful AI / ML projects implementation in a consistent and sustained manner.
-As AI / ML project stakeholders including senior management stakeholders, data science architects, product managers etc, you must get a good understanding of what would it take to successfully execute AI / ML projects and create value for the customers and the business.
-Either you are building AI / ML products or enabling unique models for your clients in SaaS setup, you will come across most of these challenges.
+In this post, you will learn about some of the key challenges in relation to achieving successful AI / machine learning (ML) or Data science projects implementation in a consistent and sustained manner.
+As AI / ML project stakeholders including senior management stakeholders, data science architects, product managers, etc, you must get a good understanding of what would it take to successfully execute AI / ML projects and create value for the customers and the business.
+Whether you are building AI / ML products or enabling unique models for your clients in SaaS setup, you will come across most of these challenges.

-Whether a machine learning solution is required & can be implemented?
+Whether a Machine Learning / AI solution is required & can be implemented?

 - Define the machine learning tasks

 - Understand what kind of data is required and whether data is available

 - Define performance metrics that can be used to evaluate models